 Federally-backed loans are those guaranteed or insured by a Federal government agency, such as FHA or VA home loans.
 Because these loans are Federally-guaranteed, they offer additional means of acquiring financing for home purchases for those unable to qualify for conventional home loans.
 As shown in Table H-53, 792 applications were made for government-backed loans to purchase homes within the Madera-Chowchilla MSA in 2013.
 Upper-income applicants represented 30.4 percent of these loan applications, while moderate-income households represented 13.3 percent of applicants, and lower-income households comprised 45.6 percent of applicants.
 Overall, denial rates are slightly higher for government-backed loans than conventional loans.
 The approval rates varied by income and by race.
-White applicants had higher approval rates than non-White applicants.
-The overall availability of financing in Madera is not a constraint for residents to become homeowners.
+White applicants had higher approval rates than non-White applicants to become homeowners.